Skip to main content

 Our beach days were that, beach days so waltzing around in shorts and a bikini top isn’t unusual.
 Sure, along the coastline, people do their weekly shopping in bikinis – no joke!
 So by all means, go full tourist here.

-OK, so it doesn’t hide my green eyes, red hair and Caucasian skin but there are definitely less eyes following your move, especially when wearing jeans, a tank top and converse.
+OK, so it doesn’t hide my green eyes, red hair and Caucasian skin but there are definitely fewer eyes following your movement, especially when wearing jeans, a tank top and converse.

 So, split your days into beach days and tourist days.
-On the tourist days dress as “untouristy” as you can (jeans are a winner!) and don’t flash anything personal (even if it is a cheap or fake bracelet).
+On the tourist days dress as “non touristy” as you can (jeans are a winner!) and don’t flash anything personal (even if it is a cheap or fake bracelet).

 Personal Belongings: